 HOW TO APPLY: Read the instructions.
 The usual application requires a federal resume, maybe KSAs, performance evaluation, DD214 (if former military), transcripts.
 If other documents are required they will be specified in the instructions to apply.USAJobs.OPM.Gov

-Once you have an idea that some jobs may be right for you, dig a little deeper next time into ‘Core Competencies” and then The Federal Hiring Process before we look at writing the Federal Resume, KSAs and submitting your application.
+Once you have an idea that some jobs may be right for you, dig a little deeper next time into ‘Core Competencies” and then The Federal government Hiring Process before we look at writing the Federal Resume, KSAs and submitting your application.
 Here’s Some Homework to Get You Started: Find some announcements that appeal to you, that you think you may qualify.
 Study the announcements.
 Set up a job search agent on http://USAjobs.com to find similar jobs.
 USAJobs.OPM.Gov

 By Dr. Daphne Houston